oi-analytics/oi-analytics.github.io/about.md

 University of Oxford.
 We work with a diverse team of expert associates from around the world to deliver value and excellence to clients on every project.

-We are always interested in speaking with like-minded individuals with an interest in shaping the future of climate risk analysis for infrastructure systems.
-If you think that you would be a good fit at OIA, please get in touch by <a href="mailto:enquiries@oi-analytics.com">contacting us here</a>.

 <ul class="team-list">
   <li class="team-list-item">
     <img class="team-image" src="/assets/img/team-jim.png" alt="Prof. Jim Hall">